What are Underlying Assets?

 In financial circles, assets make the world go round.
 The goal is to accumulate the most valuable assets to create and sustain long-term wealth.

-That lifelong process starts with education, and that education starts with understanding a key tenet of wealth building: knowing all about underlying assets and what role they play in portfolio management.
+That lifelong process starts with education, and that, in turn, begins with a key tenet of wealth building: knowing all about underlying assets and what role they play in portfolio management.

 What is an Underlying Asset?